oasisprotocol/adrs/0014-runtime-signing-tx-with-hardware-wallet.md

-The signer's *from* address can be extracted from `tx.ai.si[0].address_spec.signature.<SIGNATURE TYPE>` for oasis native address and if the signer wants to show the Ethereum address, `Meta.orig_from` should be populated and the hardware wallet should verify it before showing the tx.
+The signer's *from* address can be extracted from `tx.ai.si[0].address_spec.signature.<SIGNATURE TYPE>` for oasis native address and if the signer wants to show the Ethereum address, `metadata.orig_from` should be populated and the hardware wallet should verify it before showing the tx.

 ## References